Andrew-Pelham/enigma-rpg/docs/SRD_1.1.md

 ### The Researcher

 This archetype would much rather have their head in a good book as opposed to a high-octane adventure.
-Sometimes ignorant of their surroundings, Researcher adventurers have a hunger for knowledge and can provide critical for coming to an answer.
+Sometimes ignorant of their surroundings, Researchers have a hunger for knowledge and can provide critical for unearthing valuable information.

 As the name implies, Researchers typically come from a STEM background.
 Scientists, teachers, historians, and even musicians can classify as Researchers, given a certain devotion to their work.

-For inspiration, look towards figures like Dr. Ellie Satler, Professor X, Richard Feynman, Professor Calculus, or Gendo Ikari.
+For inspiration, look towards figures like Dr. Ellie Satler, Professor Phillip Mortimer, Richard Feynman, Professor Calculus, or Gendo Ikari.

 #### Sample Researcher Drives